diagrams/diagrams-doc/manual/diagrams-manual.rst

 *attributes*.
 This section will describe some of the default attributes which are provided by the ``diagrams`` library and recognized by most backends.
-However, you can easily create your own attributes as well; for details, see `Style and attribute internals`_.
+However, you can easily create your own attributes as well; for details, see the section on `Diagrams.Core.Style`_.

 In many examples, you will see attributes applied to diagrams using the `(#)` operator.
 Keep in mind that there is nothing special about